-In 2017, the collaboration was extended to Voice of the Church (VOC) radio station.
+In 2017, the collaboration was extended to the Voice of the Church (VOC) radio station.
 The lessons were both in siSwati and in English.
-However, a survey done showed that most students preffered lessons in siSwati and understood it better this year they are only in siSwati.
-The revision lessons are for Science and Mathematics with particular focus on Grade VII, Form III and Form V learners who write external examinations.
+However, a survey done showed that most students preferred lessons in siSwati and understood it better, so, this year they are only in siSwati.
+The revision lessons are for Science and Mathematics with a particular focus on Grade VII, Form III, and Form V learners who write external examinations.

 To help address the issue of poor performance in these subjects, MTN then supports the revision lessons which are taught by classroom teachers who go an extra mile preparing lessons for an audience that cannot see them hence the need to teach differently from the way they teach at school.

-Both learners and teachers benefit from the radio programmes.
-While learners get to understand the concepts better, teachers get to share ideas amongst themselves when listening to the programmes and explore various ways of handling certain topics they teach.
-The fairs also enable learners to use their classroom knowledge and skills to conduct research and implement
+Both learners and teachers benefit from the radio programs.
+While learners get to understand the concepts better, teachers get to share ideas amongst themselves when listening to the programs and explore various ways of handling certain topics they teach.
+The fairs also enable learners to use their classroom knowledge and skills to conduct research and implement.

 MTN ICT Fairs

-MTN Eswatini places special focus on specific subjects namely mathematics, science and ICT.
-The MTN Foundation has been supporting the Ministry of Education and Training’s Science, Mathematics and ICT Fairs since 2015 in a bid to empower and up-skill Swazi students.
-The ultimate goal is to see the country achieve from the current crop of pupils, future Mathematicians, Scientists, Engineers and Software Developers.
+MTN Eswatini places special focus on specific subjects namely mathematics, science, and ICT.
+The MTN Foundation has been supporting the Ministry of Education and Training’s Science, Mathematics, and ICT Fairs since 2015 in a bid to empower and up-skill Swati students.
+The ultimate goal is to see the country achieve from the current crop of pupils, future Mathematicians, Scientists, Engineers, and Software Developers.

-The MTN Foundation has been supporting the Ministry of Education and Training’s Science, Mathematics and ICT Fairs since 2015 in a bid to empower and up-skill Swazi students.
+The MTN Foundation has been supporting the Ministry of Education and Training’s Science, Mathematics, and ICT Fairs since 2015 in a bid to empower and up-skill Swati students.
 The ultimate goal is to see the country achieve from the current crop of pupils, future Mathematicians, Scientists, Engineers and Software Developers.

 Material And Labour

-MTN Foundation under the Education Pillar has donated building material and labour for the construction of classrooms and laboratories in a number of schools countrywide.
+MTN Foundation under the Education Pillar has donated building material and labor for the construction of classrooms and laboratories in a number of schools countrywide.